WWE News: Dwayne Johnson Opens Up About ‘Complicated Relationship’ With Father Following His Passing

 The wrestling world was saddened in January when news emerged of the passing of Rocky Johnson, a celebrated WWE Hall of Famer and the father of Dwayne “The Rock” Johnson.
-While speaking with Oprah Winfrey on her “2020 Vision: Your Life in Focus Tour,” the Hollywood A-lister opened up about his relationship with his father, and discussed how he’s been coping with the grieving process.
+While speaking with Oprah Winfrey on her “2020 Vision: Your Life in Focus Tour,” the Hollywood A-lister opened up about his relationship with his dad and discussed how he’s been coping with the grieving process.

 As quoted by 411 Mania, Johnson revealed that he and his father didn’t always have the best relationship.
-However, at the funeral he did learn just how positive an impact the Hall of Famer had on those who knew him.
+However, at the funeral, he did learn just how positive an impact the Hall of Famer had on those who knew him.

 “I had a complicated relationship with my dad.
 It was really, there was a foundation of tough love with my father.
 [He] wasn’t a big ‘I love you’ guy, and as complicated as it was, what gave me great satisfaction at the funeral was to see he was a great friend to so many guys.
 A challenged father, but a great friend to so many people.”